Constraining Redshift Parametrization Models with Recentmost Data : Impacts on an Accretion Disc around Finslerian Kiselev Black Hole: Conclusion

 {\bf Physical Interpretation Across Models : }Across all parametrizations, key physical insights emerge:

-\begin{itemize} \item The slope and amplitude of $\log_{10}[M(z)/M_{0}]$ encode the local pressure gradients and energy flux at the black hole horizon, which are controlled by the evolving EoS $\omega(z)$ and the MCG properties. \item Non-monotonic behaviour (FSLL-II, BA) indicates epochs where repulsive dark energy temporarily dominates over gravitationally bound inflow, causing mass suppression or enhancement. \item Models with gentle slopes near the origin (Linear, Log, CPL) reflect adiabatic, quasi-static cosmic backgrounds, where dark energy evolves slowly and mass growth proceeds steadily. \item Steep slopes (JBP) signify rapid late-time evolution of the EoS, producing stronger local energy fluxes and more sensitive black hole growth. \item Minor amplitude shifts (e.g., 0.1 order) indicate changes in the effective accretion efficiency or flux without altering the qualitative trend. \item Overall, black hole mass evolution serves as a sensitive probe of the interplay between local strong gravity and global cosmic expansion, capturing the cumulative effects of accretion, mergers, and dark energy dynamics. \end{itemize}
+\begin{itemize} \item The slope and amplitude of $\log_{10}[M(z)/M_{0}]$ encode the local pressure gradients and energy flux at the black hole horizon, which are controlled by the evolving EoS $\omega(z)$ and the MCG properties. \item Models with gentle slopes near the origin (Linear, Log, CPL) reflect adiabatic, quasi-static cosmic backgrounds, where dark energy evolves slowly and mass growth proceeds steadily. \item Steep slopes (JBP) signify rapid late-time evolution of the EoS, producing stronger local energy fluxes and more sensitive black hole growth. \item Minor amplitude shifts (e.g., 0.1 order) indicate changes in the effective accretion efficiency or flux without altering the qualitative trend. \item Overall, black hole mass evolution serves as a sensitive probe of the interplay between local strong gravity and global cosmic expansion, capturing the cumulative effects of accretion, mergers, and dark energy dynamics. \end{itemize}

-{\bf In a nutshell, } The comparative study of dark energy parametrizations—Linear, Logarithmic, CPL, JBP, FSLL-II, and BA—within an MCG background reveals that both the slope and non-monotonic features of $\log_{10}[M(z)/M_{0}]$ carry deep physical meaning.
+{\bf In a nutshell, } The comparative study of dark energy parametrizations—Linear, CPL JBP and Logarithmic within an MCG background reveals that both the slope and non-monotonic features of $\log_{10}[M(z)/M_{0}]$ carry deep physical meaning.
 Steep slopes indicate strong late-time dynamical effects, non-monotonic minima or maxima trace transitions in the repulsive gravitational influence of DE, and gentle slopes correspond to quasi-static accretion.
 Collectively, these results demonstrate that the evolution of black hole mass is a sensitive indicator of the time-dependent equation of state, the pressure-density interplay of the cosmic fluid, and the thermodynamic behaviour of black hole horizons in a universe dominated by both DM like and DE like components.